timiskhakov/timiskhakov.github.io/posts/haystacks-needles-and-hardware-intrinsics.md

 vmovdqu ymmword ptr [...], ymm0 ; copy the vector to the array
 ```

-Using hardware intrinsics we can write same code like that:
+Using intrinsics we can write same code like this:
 ```csharp
 var result = new int[8];